3box/3box-chatbox-react/README.md

 ## How it Works
 #### Architecture
-The Comments plugin is built using a standard implementation of [Open Threads](https://docs.3box.io/build/web-apps/messaging/choose#open-threads) which are defined in the [3Box Threads API](https://docs.3box.io/api/messaging) and made available via the [`3Box.js SDK`](https://github.com/3box/3box-js).
-The Comments plugin also includes UI for inputting and displaying user comments, logic for fetching user profiles, and pagination.
+The Chatbox plugin is built using a standard implementation of [Open Threads](https://docs.3box.io/build/web-apps/messaging/choose#open-threads) which are defined in the [3Box Threads API](https://docs.3box.io/api/messaging) and made available via the [`3Box.js SDK`](https://github.com/3box/3box-js).
+Chatbox messages are ephemeral and are persisted only as long as there is at least one user in the chatbox.
+The Chatbox plugin includes UI for inputting and displaying both an in-window and pop-up chat and all relevant logic.
 The component is configurable to various authentication patterns, and can handle both Web3/3Box logged-in & logged-out states.

 #### Authentication
-Without authenticating, users can read messages in the comment thread.
-However authentication is required to perform more interactive functionality.
-After the user is authenticated, a user can post a comment, delete their comment, and receive comments from other users in *real-time*.
+The content of the configured chatbox cannot be read until a user has authenticated into their 3Box and joined the ephemeral (`ghost`-type) thread.
+After authenticating, a user can post and receive messages from other users in *real-time*.
 </br>
 </br>